Birthright citizenship in the United States

-Birthright citizenship in the United States is United States citizenship acquired by a person automatically, by operation of law.
-This takes place in two situations: by virtue of the person's birth within United States territory or because one or both of their parents is (or was) a US citizen.
+United States citizenship can be acquired by birthright in two situations: by virtue of the person's birth within United States territory while under the jurisdiction thereof (jus soli) or because at least one of their parents was a U.S. citizen at the time of the person's birth (jus sanguinis).
 Birthright citizenship contrasts with citizenship acquired in other ways, for example by naturalization.

-Birthright citizenship is guaranteed to most people born on U.S. territory by the first part of the Citizenship Clause introduced by the Fourteenth Amendment to the United States Constitution (adopted July 9, 1868), which states:
+Birthright citizenship is explicitly guaranteed to anyone born under the legal "jurisdiction" of the U.S. federal government by the Citizenship Clause of the Fourteenth Amendment to the United States Constitution (adopted July 9, 1868), which states:

-"All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside".
+All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.